kristianmandrup/puppeteer-browser-agent/README.md

 - `SearchAction` searches for search results using a search engine of choice
 - `FindCodeAction` finds code blocks with headers and descriptive text
 - `SectionOutlineAction` creates an outline of the main sections of the page
+- `NavigationOutlineAction` creates an outline of the main navigation sections of the page

-Many of these actions have been ported directly from GPT-puppeteer for now, but can be refined further as needed.
-Some actions may currently be incomplete but should include most of the required infrastructure.
+Some of these actions have been ported directly from GPT-puppeteer.
+They can be refined and customized as needed to suit your requirements.

-A number of actions are left as placeholders and have yet to be implemented

-- `NavigationOutlineAction`
-- `GetSummaryAction`
+Note that for the `TakeScreenshot` action, a `SimpleGPTVision` adapter class is made available, that can be worked into an `IResponseController` implementation, so that the screenshot can be uploaded to the GPT vision API.
+Adapters can also be implemented and used for other Vision APIs using a similar approach.

 Any action must have an async `execute` function which performs the given action.